Nomiluks/webpage-article-extracter/README.md

 # webpage-article-extracter
-A python API to extract the main article text from web pages independent of the html styles/structure.
+Web Scraping news/stories/blogs articles in Python.
+This code provides a python API to extract the main article text from web pages independent of the html styles/structure.

 ### 1. Machine Setup to run apps (Dockers):